enkitol/pretrained-vit-pytorch/img/test/example class 0/README.md

-# class images for test
+# class images for testing